-The Arc Tennessee annually recognizes people or groups who have made significant contributions to enhance the inclusion and recognition of people with disabilities in their communities.
-Awards are presented at an Awards Banquet held the evening before the Tennessee Disability MegaConference.
+The Arc Tennessee annually recognizes people who have made significant contributions to enhance the lives of people with intellectual and developmental disabilities.
+Award winners are honored at an Awards Banquet the evening before the TN Disability MegaConference.

 Award Categories and Criteria for 2019

 Agency of Distinction

 Honors a public or private community organization that provides exemplary supports and demonstrates a commitment to community inclusion for people with disabilities.

 Honors an individual or group who has demonstrated commitment to the mission and positions of The Arc by volunteering time locally or on a statewide basis to enhance opportunities for people with disabilities or working on special projects or events.